Is Meghan Markle Getting Ready For Life As A Princess With Prince Harry?

 — ET Canada (@ETCanada) March 7, 2017

-According to The Daily Mail, Prince Harry and Meghan visited The Cave, a hotel which has dining rooms in caves surrounded by candles.
+According to the Daily Mail, Prince Harry and Meghan visited The Cave, a hotel which has dining rooms in caves surrounded by candles.
 There were also reports that they also stayed at Round Hill Hotel where they were spotted looking very relaxed, with Harry walking around barefoot a lot of the time.

 Prince Harry and his girlfriend Meghan Markle were spotted in Jamaica at his friend's wedding. https://t.co/8nxtpFvlhP pic.twitter.com/RW8GHye245